MicrosoftDocs/well-architected/well-architected/security/encryption.md

 - **Implement logging and monitoring processes**.
 Keep track of access sign-in resources that store information about clients, like their source IP, port, and protocol.
 Use this information to detect anomalies.

+### Data-in-use

+[Specific services in Azure](/azure/confidential-computing/overview-azure-products) offer the ability to protect data whilst it's being computed-upon within the physical CPU and memory of a host using Azure confidential computing.

+Confdential computing utilizes special hardware SKUs to provide a hardware-enforced boundary known as a [Trusted Execution Environment (TEE)](/azure/confidential-computing/trusted-execution-environment) that maintains isolation between VMs, the hypervisor, and host management code.

+This enhances the standard logical protection provided by Azure by using hardware-based isolation to protect a customer workload.
+When combined with features like [Secure Key Release](/azure/confidential-computing/concept-skr-attestation) it can be used to ensure that encrypted data is only ever decrypted inside a TEE which proves it provides the required level of protection through a process known as [Attestation](/azure/confidential-computing/attestation-solutions).

+There may be regulatory requirements that dictate using 'state of the art' security measures, confidential computing is one such technology.

+- **Consider the end-end lifecycle of data you are protecting** not all Azure services support confidential computing, where there is data that must guarantee confidential computing levels of protection at all times consider integrating [Secure Key Release](/azure/confidential-computing/concept-skr-attestation) in your application architectures and choose [services that offer confidential computing capabilities](azure/confidential-computing/overview-azure-products).

 ## Azure facilitation

 The following sections describe Azure services and features that you can use to encrypt your data.